College of Education > Academics > Leadership, Language & Curriculum > Graduate Programs > Curriculum Studies (PhD)

 With over 800 public and private schools in the Chicago area, you will have the chance to work with a wide variety of students with a range of gifts, abilities and challenges.

-Submit an online application, official transcripts, résumé, letters of recommendation, a personal statement, a writing sample and GRE scores.
+Submit an online application, official transcripts, résumé, letters of recommendation, a personal statement and a writing sample.

 You’ll take six core courses, five research courses, one elective, five concentration courses, one non-credit, non-tuition candidacy course and complete two dissertation courses.